 Oil Painting Class

 A 10-week course that provides tuition from a professional painter, Florence Sinclair-M, and introduces students to techniques of working with oils: setting up a canvas, mixing colours, methods of painting, etc. Each student carries out a different project allowing the class to see the problems and solutions for a wide range of picture types.
 Participants quickly achieve self-confidence and beginners are welcome.
-A new session starts in the autumn.
-Members £45 per 10-week session, non-Members £75.
+A new session starts on September 21st.
+Members £55 per 10-week session, non-Members £85.
 Contact Florence through the Club Office.

 The Highland Pipers' Society